-Interestingly, the actual cost of company formation is a one-off capital cost, and cannot therefore be offset against Corporation Tax.
-In all likelihood, you (as a company director) will have paid for this personally, and your company can therefore reimburse you for this expense.
+Interestingly, the actual cost of company formation is a one-off capital cost, and cannot be offset against Corporation Tax.
+In all likelihood, you (as a company director) will have paid for this personally, and your company can reimburse you for this expense.

 Always ask your accountant if you have any questions about which expenses you can claim against your company’s tax bill.